These early Black Friday deals are available now at Amazon

-The preamble is over, and we're in the thick of Black Friday deals right now.
-There are nearly too many sales to keep track of, but Amazon's Black Friday page (along with this article) is good to keep bookmarked, since both are updated regularly.
-As of now, Amazon has lowered prices on a slew of its house brand media devices, with half-off deals on the Fire TV Stick and Fire TV Stick 4K leading the way.
-But that's just hors d'oeuvres in this holiday feast -- there are also deals on the Echo Show 8, Kindle Paperwhite, and a long list of non-Amazon products as well.
+Black Friday is only a few days away, but lots of deals on top products are available right now.
+There are almost too many sales to keep track of, but Amazon's Black Friday page along with this article are good to keep bookmarked, since both are updated regularly.
+As of now, Amazon has lowered prices on a number of its house brand media devices, with half-off deals on the Fire TV Stick and Fire TV Stick 4K leading the way.
+But those are just the hors d'oeuvres in this holiday feast -- there are also deals on the Echo Show 8, Kindle Paperwhite, and a long list of non-Amazon products as well.

-And don't shop at Amazon without checking out this pro tip: I recently discovered a few Amazon-specific cash-back tricks you may not know about.
+And before you start shopping, check this out: I recently discovered a few Amazon-specific cash-back tricks you may not know about.
 So check out my advice on how to save an extra 10% to 20% at Amazon.

-So with no further ado, let's look at the best deals popping over at Amazon right now.
+So without further ado, let's look at the best deals popping over at Amazon right now.

 Amazon Fire, Echo Show and Kindle e-reader deals available right now

 These sweet deals just arrived.
-If you're looking for an Echo Show, Fire player or tablet, the time to buy is here.
+If you're looking for an Echo Show, Fire player or tablet, now is the time to buy.

 The Fire Stick (the HD version -- if you want the 4K edition, scroll down a little) is just twenty bucks right now.
 That's not the best price we've ever seen on the Fire Stick, but it's still quite the bargain.
 See our review of the Fire TV Stick.